Career Preparation

 Phase 3 Education Coordinator: Vanessa Larson

-The Curriculum Enhancement Seminar (CES) is a required block during phase 3 that is a combination of required components and elective opportunities titled Enrichment Experiences (EE).
-The rotation is taught utilizing lectures, small groups, and skills workshops.
-The required portions of this block cover an assortment of high-yield topics including the care of special populations, discussions of diversity, equity and inclusion, evidence-based medicine, health system sciences, foundational and translational science, palliative care, leadership, personal finance, interviewing, social media awareness, current topics in medicine (opioids & vaccinations), social determinants of health, neurology skills, and ACLS.
-The EEs provide students the additional opportunity to explore topics that are of personal interest to them from each of three categories including clinical, wellness, and research/health systems.
-The goal of this block is to explicitly address the specific curriculum outlined and reinforce the importance of tying basic sciences to clinical care.
+The Curriculum Enhancement Seminar III (CES III) of the three-part CES is a required course during phase 3 that is a combination of COM required components and opportunities for students to self-select required Enrichment Experiences (EE).
+The course is taught utilizing lectures, small groups, simulation, and skills workshops.
+The core portions of this course cover an assortment of high-yield topics including the care of special populations, evidenced-based medicine, health system sciences, foundational and translational science, palliative care, personal finance, interviewing, emotional intelligence, conflict communication and resolution, current topics in medicine, social determinants of health, neurology skills.
+During this course, students will obtain their certification of Advanced Cardiovascular /Life Support (ACLS), participate in an interdisciplinary Cardiac Arrest Mock Code simulation.
+Students will participate and pass the Comprehensive Clinical Skills Exam (CCSE).
+The EEs provide students with additional opportunities to explore topics that are of personal interest to them from each of three categories including clinical, wellness and research/health systems.
+There are no fewer than 11 opportunities for students to attend EEs throughout the course.
+Students must attend a total of five EEs, one in each category, and two of their own choosing to full fill the requirement.
+The goal of this course is to explicitly address the specific curriculum outlined and reinforce the importance of tying basic sciences to clinical care.

 M-ID 713 RESIDENCY PREPARATORY COURSE 4 Credit Hours